taehyounpark/queryosity/docs/start/conceptual.md

 ## Lazy actions

 Lazy action
-: An action that is not performed, i.e. initialized/executed/finalized, unless requested by the user.
+: An action that is not performed unless required by the user.

 ***